robertozoia/reminders/README.md

 See requirements.txt.
 Reminders has been tested on Python 2.7.5.

 Reminders expects a [MailGun](http://www.mailgun.com/) account to deliver mail.
-(You can get a free account for less than 10,000 mails per month.)
+(You can get that allows you to send up to 10,000 mails per month for free.)

 ## Instalation

 The recommended method for installing this script is to create a `virtualenv`, install the requirements there via `pip`, and run the script periodically via a crontab job.

-To set the crontab job, use `crontab -e` and specify the python path to your virtualenv's Python binary.

 	$ mkvirtualenv reminders
 	$ pip install -r requirements.txt